Mobile Friendly Blogs and Websites in 15 Minutes

 Research firm IDC reports that as of Q1 2010, smartphones represented 18.8% of total mobile phones shipped.
 However, keep in mind that the 18.8% doesn’t mean nearly 20% of global cell phone users have smartphones.
 While smartphone shipments are expanding rapidly, the vast majority of people on Earth with phones don’t have smartphones.

-Of the 55 million handsets shipped in Q1, per IDC, here’s the breakdown by manufacturer in millions:
+Of the 55 million handsets shipped in Q1, per IDC, here’s the breakdown by the manufacturer in millions:

 - Nokia – 21.5